go-pkgz/pool/README.md

 How distribution works:
 1. Without chunk function:
+   - Direct mode: Items go to a shared channel, workers compete for items
-   - Items are distributed randomly among workers
+   - Batching mode: Items are assigned to random accumulator slots
    - Good for independent tasks

 2. With chunk function:
    - Function returns string key for each item
    - Items with the same key always go to the same worker
-   - Uses consistent hashing to map keys to workers
+   - Uses FNV-1a hash to map keys to workers deterministically

 When to use custom distribution:
 - Maintain ordering for related items